keeps/dbptk-ui/easy-run/HOW_TO_BUILD.md

 Windows:
 1. complete setup steps above
-4. remove start.sh and stop.sh
+2. remove start.sh and stop.sh
-5. zip all files in the destination folder and distribute the ZIP, start and stop the server by double clicking `start.bat` and `stop.bat`
+3. zip all files in the destination folder and distribute the ZIP, start and stop the server by double clicking `start.bat` and `stop.bat`

+# Creating the checksum files

+1. Change to the folder where the distribution ZIP files are located
+2. Create (e.g.) SHA256 checksums with `shasum -a 256 dbvtk* > dbvtk-X.Y.Z.sha256`